How to Make Friends in Korea: 6 Tried and True Strategies

 Virtually every nationality is represented in South Korea, and modern technology makes it easy to find them.

 Most of these groups are concentrated in Seoul and other big urban centers, like Daegu.
-But some smaller towns have them, too.
+But some smaller towns have them, too, so always check!

 3. Immerse Yourself in Foodie Culture